colinmarsch/SimpleWeatherApp/README.md

 * Implement functioning autocomplete on the city search activity
 * Add city title on the forecast tab
 * UI upgrades
-* Add weather icon and current temp on city list page
-* Click on city names in city list to set that to be your current city
+* Add ability to remove cities from your saved list